skunkoff1/ScriptFighter/ReadMe.txt

 1. HOW TO PLAY WITHOUT AN INTERNET CONNECTION (ADVANCED INFORMATIC OR RECKLESS USER !)

-This game use an API online which chek intop a 411000 words in French and ****** words in English on lists, it's easier to play online.
+This game use an API online which chek intop a 411000 words in French and shortly ****** words in English on lists, it's easier to play online.
 But you can play locally by following these instructions :

 - You have to install the latest LTS (Long Time Supported) version of nodeJS here -> https://nodejs.org/en/
-- Open Powershell or the command line tool of windows and go to the game directory on your device
+- Open Powershell or the command line tool and go to the game directory on your device
 - Execute this command to install a local server : npm init -y
 - Execute these following commands : npm install express, npm install cors, npm install nodemon, npm install  fs
 - Open the file "script.js" and replace line 170 and 171 by the following code :